Bias-Optimal Bounds for SGD: A Computer-Aided Lyapunov Analysis: SGD with Non-Uniform Sampling and Mini-Batching

-\section{SGD with non-uniform sampling and mini-batching}
+\section{SGD with Non-Uniform Sampling and Mini-Batching}

 All the main results in our paper can be applied to variants of \eqref{S1::eq:SGD}, such as mini-batching or nonuniform sampling.
 This is because these variants can be seen as instances of \eqref{S1::eq:SGD} applied to different but equivalent problems.
 Our results can be applied as a black-box, and the results follow by computing the main constants of the equivalent problem, namely $L,\mu, \sigma_*^2$.
-This strategy was described in \cite{gower_sgd_2019}, which contains all the formulas needed to compute those constants.
+This strategy was described in \cite{gower_sgd_2019}.
 For the sake of completeness, we include some details for the two aforementioned instances below.